ry/tinyclouds/posts/javascript_containers.md

 container.

-The more we can remove unnecessary abstractions, the closer we can get to the concept of “The Network Is the Computer”.
+The more we can remove unnecessary abstractions, the closer we can get to the concept of "The Network Is the Computer".
 Cloudflare Workers is essentially an implementation of this concept in the Cloudflare network.
 Deno Deploy is a new implementation of this idea (on the GCP network).